auychat/rcdtest/Question3/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------

-My code use "puppeteer" and "yargs" as a dependency.
+My code use "puppeteer" and "yargs" as a dependencies.
 Please make sure you npm install it before running this code.